catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

               content_type = "application/json"
             }

-        Once you have saved this script you need switch to the correct directory and run the following commands to create your object storage container.
+        Once you have saved this script you need to switch to the correct directory and run the following commands to create your new object storage container.
-        The first command will outline what resources are going ot be made and managed by Terraform and what their outputs will be:
+        The first command will outline what resources are going to be made and managed by Terraform and what their outputs will be:

         .. code-block:: bash